cdalvaro/docker-salt-master/README.md

 docker pull ghcr.io/cdalvaro/docker-salt-master:3008.0
 ```

-You can also pull the `latest` tag, which tracks the current LTS image
+You can also pull the `latest` tag, which always points to the newest image.

 ```sh
 docker pull ghcr.io/cdalvaro/docker-salt-master:latest